 Our California criminal defense attorneys will explain the following in this article:

-- 1. Does Penal Code 26350 make open carry a crime in California?
+- 1. Is open carry of an unloaded gun a crime in California?

 - 3. What are the penalties?